 What is the Role and Value of an Employer-Driven RFP?

 Regardless of the broker arrangement approach or internal structure of a company, putting in the time and effort early on to create a strategic RFP with meaningful, targeted questions that reflect key areas of importance to the employer is a worthwhile investment.
 As such, companies may consider the following components as they approach the RFP process: strategy, SOW, criteria and interviews.

-- 1 | Information on your company’s strategy, vision, organizational structure and governance framework;
+- 1 | Information on the company’s strategy, vision, guiding principles, key global initiatives, organizational structure and governance framework;

-- 2 | A clear outline of your needs (geographical footprint, volume of policies), as well as expectations (both general and service-level agreements) that the company has for services provided by the local, regional and global contacts;
+- 2 | A clear outline of the company’s needs (geographical footprint, volume of policies), as well as expectations [both general and service-level agreements (SLAs)] that the company has for services provided by local, regional and global contacts;

 - 3 | Detailed questions the company wants to see in the response regarding capabilities and technology (including data inventory and analytics systems);

 - 4 | Top competitive advantages;

 - 5 | How a particular broker’s approach differs from competitors; and